Trea Turner’s stock is skyrocketing. How could that affect his future in Washington?

 There’s little recent precedent for shortstop contracts, save the two-year, $27.5 million deal Trevor Story signed with the Colorado Rockies this winter.
 It’s just a definite that, at some point, and by some team, Turner will get paid.
 He agreed to a $7.45 million salary in arbitration before this season.
 If he does not sign an extension before after the Nationals finish 2022, he’d have two arbitration years.

-“Well he's got a bright future, I know that much,” Rizzo said Sunday when asked how Turner’s season has influenced the club’s view of extending him.
+“Well, he’s got a bright future, I know that much,” Rizzo said Sunday when asked how Turner’s season has influenced the club’s view of extending him.
 “He’s going to make a lot of money.”

 Rizzo then expressed his intentions of keeping Turner.
 The GM’s core philosophy is to spend on pitching, as evidenced by long, expensive contracts for Max Scherzer, Stephen Strasburg (twice) and Patrick Corbin.
 But with Harper and Rendon gone, and Ryan Zimmerman nearing retirement, Turner and Soto are the core of the next generation.